bandanna2k/parkrun-stats/README.md

 ## Minor

-- Get rid of NZ from codebase.
-Should use the parameter.
+- Speed stats for the year

 - Change databases to country specific